 If Immigration Customs Enforcement (ICE) or another entity has detained you or a loved one, then getting back to your family is understandably a priority.
 You may request an immigration bond hearing with an Immigration Judge (IJ), which will allow you to pay an amount of money to be released as you promise to come back to court when necessary.
 Because the U.S. government sees many immigrants as flight risks, it can be difficult to seek a bond when you’re detained by U.S. immigration officers.
 However, an immigration lawyer can help you with this process.

 You may request an immigration bond hearing to take place either orally or in writing.
-If your bond hearing is to take place orally in court, then you will likely appear with your immigration lawyer in front of an IJ.
+If your bond hearing is to take place orally in court, then you will likely appear with your deportation lawyer in front of an IJ.
 However, if your bond hearing occurs in writing, your immigration lawyer can submit a brief detailing why you should be released on bond.
-These hearings require in-depth legal knowledge and documents crafted by an attorney.
+Bond hearings in Doraville deportation cases require in-depth legal knowledge and documents crafted by an attorney.

 Contact Solano Law Firm, LLC today to learn more about how we can help you with an immigration bond hearing.

 You may request an immigration bond hearing either orally or in writing.
 You may make an oral request while you are in court at your first court appearance.
 This is called a Master Calendar Hearing.
 If you are in detention for a period of time and have already had your first court appearance, you may submit a written request for an immigration bond hearing.
 This is called a motion for a court hearing.